apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 ### Consumption

 - How will people access this project?
-- What (basic) screen sizes, and other media will they use to percieve the visualizations?
+- What (basic) screen sizes, and other media will they use to perceive the visualizations?

 ### Deliverables